 Step 5.
 Create Engaging Pins

 The Standard Pin that you should create includes an Image, Text and Link to a landing page on your website.
-The core areas to focus when creating your pin are:
+The core areas to focus on when creating your pin are:

 - Size.
 Most viewers will see your content on their mobile, so keep your pins as vertical images, make them taller rather than wider.